Oil prices spike, US stocks fall on Israel-Iran crisis

 “In the context of seeking to destabilize Iran, Israel may choose to strike its oil exports, believing that working to finish off a hostile regime is worth the risk of alienating allies concerned with potential price escalation,” Clayton Seigle, a senior fellow at the Center for Strategic and International Studies in Washington, DC, wrote in an analysis on Monday.

-“Israeli strategists are likely well aware that Iran’s oil export capacity is quite vulnerable to disruption.
-Its offshore oil export terminal at Kharg Island accounts for nearly all of its 1.5 million barrels per day average export volume.”
+“Israeli strategists are likely well aware that Iran’s oil export capacity is quite vulnerable to disruption.”